1. /

 Barcelona is full of architectural wonders

 Barcelona, the capital of Catalonia, is a city brimming with artistic flair and a distinctive cultural identity.
 Renowned for the architectural wonders of Antoni Gaudí, including the iconic Sagrada Familia and Park Güell, Barcelona is a visual feast for those studying Spanish.
-The unique blend of Gothic and modernist architecture provides an inspiring backdrop for anyone who comes to the city to learn Spanish.
+The unique blend of Gothic and modernist architecture provides an inspiring backdrop for anyone who comes to the city.
 And though Barcelona has a proud Catalan spirit, Spain's Castilian Spanish is spoken throughout the city.

 Buenos Aires: Discover Argentina and Latam Spanish